jaekwon/writings/atomone/utility_of_atone.md

 **The N^2 IBC Problem**

-The Cosmos hub has many IBC connections to other chains.
+Gaia has many IBC connections to other chains.
 Many of these chains, such as the Osmosis AMM DEX chain also have many IBC connections.
-Arguably all chains that connect to many external chains via IBC is an IBC hub, we see the current manifestation of the IBC chain network (aka "Cosmos") as a precursor step toward the desired IBC hub architecture as described in the [original vision](https://github.com/cosmos/cosmos/blob/master/HOME.md) where there is a distinction between hub chains and non-hub chains called zones.
+Arguably all chains that connect to many external chains via IBC is an IBC hub, we see the current manifestation of Cosmos the IBC chain network as a precursor step toward the desired IBC hub architecture as described in the [original vision](https://github.com/cosmos/cosmos/blob/master/HOME.md) where there is a distinction between hub chains and non-hub chains called zones.
 See also the